apache/tvm/docs/langref/relay_type.rst

 Type Parameter
 ~~~~~~~~~~~~~~

-.. *note*: Type parameters are not yet implemented

 Type parameters represent placeholder types used for polymorphism in functions.
 Type parameters are specified according to *kind*: Kinds include general types
 (such as tensor types and tuple types), shapes, and data types.
 Relay enforces